 Fee information.
 Click here for eligibility details (opens in a new window).

 This is a workshop class for students who have had some experience in bookbinding.
 You can practise simple procedures from binding paperbacks and journals to the more skilled art of leather binding and gold leaf tooling.
-Students will be able to make leather or cloth bound books with gold leaf and restore old books or family heirlooms, with expertise on hand to help you improve.
+You'll be able to make leather or cloth bound books with gold leaf and restore old books or family heirlooms, with expertise on hand to help you improve.

-No previous experience necessary, but an interest in books and an open and creative mind is useful, as well as basic Maths and Literacy.
+Some experience necessary, an interest in books and an open and creative mind is useful, as well as basic Maths and Literacy.

 What you will learn